vincent001217/ADSP_Music-Generator/README.md

 amp: music amplitude (standard: 1)

-leng: length of beat (standard: 1)
+leng: length of the beats (standard: 1)